carlosProgrammer/paranaura/README.md

     (env)$ python test.py
     ```

-1. Run app (different json files ok, file names are hard coded though):
+1. Run app:

     ```sh
     (env)$ python app.py
     ```

+   >**TIP** You can use different .json files, however filenames are hard coded.
+Keep that in mind

 ## Interaction with the System via URLS